kral2/kral2/README.md

 My name is Çetin, kral2 is my online alter ego.

-[I work at Oracle][LinkedIn] in the Consulting organization as an IaaS Architect.
+[I work at Oracle][LinkedIn] in the Consulting organization as Cloud Architect on IaaS and Automation.
 TL;DR - I am a "learn it all" kind of person, and always eager to share back :smile:

 I am focusing on anything OCI since I joined Oracle in 2018 with a big emphasing on automation, and my favorite tools for the task are Terraform, Packer and Ansible.
 Morphing into Pythonista mode when things gets serious.